 Electric Cars, The Future Is Here

+What's Wrong With My Car?
 The problems of greenhouse warming, air pollution and oil security are all linked to fossil fuel combustion.
 Transportation contributes 30% of the carbon monoxide emissions in the United States as well as two-thirds of the USs oil consumption.

-You‘d think by the number of SUV vehicles in Western nations that their road system was horrible and the terrain was that of the rockie mountains.
+SUVs, the Real Truth Youd think by the number of SUV vehicles in Western nations that their road system was horrible and the terrain was that of the rockie mountains.
 Yet, western nations have better road system than any other nation in the world, with more money spent on good highway system than education.
 The Auto-industry advertising portrays SUVs as the ticket to freedom and the great outdoors.
 Commercials depict them climbing massive snowcapped mountains or tearing through desert sand dunes, taking their owners into the wild.
-Missing from these ads are other contributions from SUVs—the brown haze of air pollution hanging
+Missing from these ads are other contributions from SUVsthe brown haze of air pollution hanging

 over many of our national parks, images of weather disasters linked to global warming or the oil